percona/portal-doc/docs/advisors/checks/mongodb-inconsistent-indexes-across-shards.md

 ## Resolution

 A sharded collection has an inconsistent index if the collection does not have the exact same indexes (including the index options) on each shard that contains chunks for the collection.
-Although inconsistent indexes should not occur during normal operations, inconsistent indexes can occur in some situations.
-Examples of those situations can include the following:
+Although inconsistent indexes should not occur during normal operations, they can occur in some situations.
+Examples of those situations are the following:

 - When a user is creating an index with a unique key constraint and one shard contains a chunk with duplicate documents.
 In such cases, the create index operation may succeed on the shards without duplicates but fail on the shard with duplicates.